 Location: Virginia, Tennessee, and Kentucky

-The beautiful Cumberland Gap is a pass through a long ridge in the Cumberland Mountains, which is part of the Appalachian chain.
+The beautiful Cumberland Gap is a pass-through a long ridge in the Cumberland Mountains, which is part of the Appalachian chain.
 This pass is of historical significance because it was the gateway to lower Appalachia in colonial times.
-The gap is very close to the crossroads of the Tennessee, Virginia, and Kentucky state lines.

 First used by Native Americans, it became a popular route for pioneers when Daniel Boone led an expedition through the pass.
 By the 1790s, the trail through the pass was made wide enough to become a frequently used route for wagons, traders, and settlers.